 Imagine someone whose emails are flagged as containing sensitive information.
 They have to wait for all of their emails to be scanned, and when IT is backed up with a thousand other tasks it can take time.
 Replicate this across an organisation with thousands of employees and you get a sense of the scale of the task.
 And unfortunately, this illustration of flagged emails is actually common.

-SMEs face acute DLP issues
+SMEs face acute DLP issues with DLP Policies

 So in many cases, IT will green flag the issue without necessarily investigating it.
 They simply don’t have the resources to investigate every alert, and neither do they want to slow operations down.
 This problem is particularly acute for small and medium sized businesses.
 While large enterprises can throw money at the problem, SMEs can’t.
 They need to stay productive and competitive.